reddynew/legal_next/legal_web/app/blog/content/heartbreaking-tragedy.md

+---
-# A Heartbreaking Tragedy in Visakhapatnam: When Love Turned Into Abuse
+title: "A Heartbreaking Tragedy in Visakhapatnam: When Love Turned Into Abuse"
+description: "A tragic case of dowry harassment in Visakhapatnam"
+date: "2025-01-05"
+image: "/civil.jpeg"
+---
+---

 A young mother and her infant lost their lives, leaving behind a final letter that exposes the painful reality of domestic violence and dowry harassment in modern India.

 ---

-## Case Overview
+# Case Overview

 The city of Visakhapatnam was shaken by the tragic death of **Veena**, a young woman who ended her life along with her six-month-old baby boy.
 Before taking this extreme step, she wrote a **nine-page handwritten letter** describing the relentless domestic abuse and dowry harassment she faced from her husband and in-laws.